numbats/yowie/README.md

 ## Example

-Here is the example of plotting some samples of subjects in `wages_hs2020` using `brolgar` (Tierney, Cook, and Prvan, 2020).
+Here is the example of plotting some samples of subjects in `wages_hs` using `brolgar` (Tierney, Cook, and Prvan, 2020).

 ``` r
 library(yowie)